WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 - __'contain'__: Evaluates whether a string contains a given substring.
 - __'equal'__:  Compares two values and returns whether or not they are equal.
 If one or both of the values do not exist, it returns `false`.
+- __'ge'__:  Compares two values and returns whether or not the first value is greater than or equal to the second one.
+If one or both of the values do not exist, it returns `false`.
+- __'gt'__:  Compares two values and returns whether or not the first value is greater than the second one.
+If one or both of the values do not exist, it returns `false`.
+- __'le'__:  Compares two values and returns whether or not the first value is less than or equal to the second one.
+If one or both of the values do not exist, it returns `false`.
+- __'lt'__:  Compares two values and returns whether or not the first value is less than the second one.
+If one or both of the values do not exist, it returns `false`.
 - __'regex'__:  Evaluates whether a field of an event matches a given regular expression.
 - __'AND'__:  Receives an array of operator clauses and returns `true` if and only if all of them evaluate to `true`.